-Aomori train station unveils statue commemorating popular 'ugly-yet-cute' dog Wasao
+Wasao the 'ugly-cute' Akita dog immortalized in stone in Aomori

 A bronze statue commemorating Akita dog Wasao, whose distinctive looks garnered nationwide popularity, was unveiled Monday at a ceremony in Ajigasawa, Aomori Prefecture.

-The statue of Wasao, a big white furry canine with a squinty-eyed face who earned the nickname “busa kawaii” (ugly-yet-cute), was funded by donations and set up in a roadside rest area in a town in Aomori Prefecture.
+The statue of Wasao, a big white furry canine with a squinty-eyed face who earned the nickname “busa-kawaii” (ugly-cute), was funded by donations and set up in a roadside rest area in a town in Aomori Prefecture.
 Wasao died last year.

 The once-abandoned dog was brought up by Setsuko Kikuya, the late mother of Wasao’s owner, Tadamitsu Kikuya, and served as a local ambassador and tourism stationmaster at a local train station.